Barclays Blue Rewards review: is it worth it?

 Barclays customers generally get a poor deal for bonuses and freebies, and the Blue Rewards scheme has been pretty poor compared to other banks.

-Since 2022 the bank has offered a 5.12% AER rate on savings for account holders, and now added up to 15% cashback.
+Since 2022 the bank has offered a 5.12% AER rate on savings for account holders, and now added free Apple TV+ – but it’s taking away the cash reward.
 I’ve taken a look at whether it’s worth signing up.

 What are Barclays Blue Rewards?